vipulgupta2048/dockerhub-bulk-archive/README.md

 # Edit the .env file with your credentials
 nano .env  # or use your preferred text editor
 ```

+3. If you have 2FA enabled on your Docker Hub account:
+   - You'll need to set up the TOTP secret key for automated authentication
+   - See [2FA Authentication Guide](./README_2FA.md) for detailed instructions on obtaining your TOTP secret

+   > Note: All credentials are automatically loaded from the .env file using the dotenv package.

 ## 🎯 Usage